 PAIN – What is it?

-Over the 27 years we have been practicing professional massage we have found that many people talk about their aches and pains but do not really understand the causes.
+Over the many years we have been practicing professional massage we have found that people talk about their aches and pains but do not really understand the causes.

 Pain is the result of sensory nerve impulses reaching the brain (parietal lobe areas) and being interpreted as “pain”.
 This area of the brain is actually where pain nerve signals are interpreted or felt even though we experience it in the muscles, joints or organs.
 Sometimes, when a person is “paralyzed” the nerve pathways to and from the brain are damaged and the sensory impulses are not received and therefore not interpreted or “felt” and motor impulses are not properly transmitted so muscles do not contract.